1998 Northern Territory referendum

 A referendum was held in the Northern Territory on Saturday, 3 October 1998, to decide whether the Territory should become a State of the Commonwealth of Australia.
 The Country Liberal Party government, and its federal counterpart, supported the Yes case.
 The opposition Labor Party supported the No case.

 The referendum was narrowly defeated, 51.9% to 48.1%.
 The "Yes" case received 44,702 votes, the "No" case 48,241.
-There were 1068 invalid ballots.
+There were 1,068 invalid ballots.

 The result was widely interpreted as a personal rebuke to then Chief Minister Shane Stone.
 Polls suggest that most of the people living in the Northern Territory continue to support statehood for the territory in principle.

 The failed referendum has been seen as the trigger for the demise of the CLP government which had been in power since 1974.

-In February 1999, months after the failed referendum, Stone resigned as Chief Minister before his colleagues had a chance to dump him with the failed referendum being the trigger for his ousting.
+In February 1999, months after the failed referendum, Stone resigned as Chief Minister with the failed referendum being the trigger for his ousting.
 He was replaced by Denis Burke who then led the CLP to defeat in 2001 election marking the end of 27 years of CLP rule.